 - Sick Tree Day

-The Town of Windsor’s Horticulture program serves under the Forestry division and is responsible for designing, installing and maintaining plant containers and park beds in various public areas around town by using summer and fall annuals, winter greenery and spring-blooming bulbs.
-In addition, the Horticulture program provides support to Parks Maintenance staff by identifying and resolving plant health issues and improving landscape design in existing park beds.
-They also work with volunteers to maintain the Treasure Island Demonstration Garden.
+The Town of Windsor’s Horticulture program serves under the Forestry division and is responsible for designing, installing and maintaining plant containers and landscape beds in various public areas around town by using summer and fall annuals, perennial shrubs, grasses, and flowers, and winter greenery.
+In addition, the Horticulture program provides support to Parks Maintenance staff by identifying and resolving plant health issues and by renovating and improving existing park beds.
+They also work with volunteers to maintain Treasure Island Demonstration Garden.
+Treasure Island is southeast of Eastman Park and is a delightful and beautiful little gem.